Yankees vs. Red Sox Player Props Betting Odds

-Player prop bet odds for Gleyber Torres and others are available when the New York Yankees host the Boston Red Sox at Yankee Stadium on Saturday at 7:35 PM ET.
+Sportsbooks have set player props for Gleyber Torres and others when the New York Yankees host the Boston Red Sox at Yankee Stadium on Sunday at 7:10 PM ET.

 Bet on this matchup or its props with BetMGM!